 Rome and Florence are two of the most important cities in Italy and are international student centers.
 As many international cities today, both are equipped with lively nightlife, multiple restaurants for diners of all kinds, discos, bars, pubs, etc. But what else can these cities offer a student once the charm of countless nights out and convenience store wine wears thin?

-If you love the Italian art and culture (and want to see legacies of the Renaissance up close), Florence's medieval charm will hypnotize you.
+If you love Italian art and culture (and want to see legacies of the Renaissance up close), Florence's medieval charm will hypnotize you.
 The Renaissance and subsequent philosophical zeal for study, rediscovery, and revivals of classical art, culminate in a unique Florentine culture of antiquity and humanism.
-Florence is home to some of the greatest art works ever produced: Michaelangelo's David, the Birth of Venus by Sandro Botticelli, Fra Angelico's many religious frescoes in the San Marco, the list goes on and on!
-Another enjoyable element are the multiple palaces and gardens intermittent throughout the city, a living tribute to the Medici Family (or the House of Medici).
+Florence is home to some of the greatest artworks ever produced: Michaelangelo's David, the Birth of Venus by Sandro Botticelli, Fra Angelico's many religious frescoes in the San Marco, the list goes on and on!
+Another enjoyable element is the multiple palaces and gardens intermittent throughout the city, a living tribute to the Medici Family (or the House of Medici).

-If ancient civilizations are more your cup of tea (er, espresso), you've probably had Rome on your travel bucket-list for quite some time.
+If ancient civilizations are more your cup of tea (er, espresso), you've probably had Rome on your travel bucket list for quite some time.
 Rome is chock full of Roman ruins, so tap into your inner gladiator and check out the Colosseum, the Pantheon, and the Roman Forum (there is history around every corner, literally!).
 Even the most hopelessly romantic will find a light stroll around the city to be invigorating, especially after tossing a coin for luck in the Trevi Fountain.

 Neither Rome nor Florence are places to spend your semester studying in if you love being surrounded by nature (though Florence is closer to the countryside).
 Additionally, neither city necessarily has "scenery" or a "skyline."
 Not to say that studying abroad in Italy won't give your camera a workout! - both cities have cool vantage points with great views worth scouting out.
 Generally speaking, Romans are considered more disgruntled and Florentines are more quiet and reserved.